alban-hh/proxmox-helper/README.md

 `tests/smoke.sh`.
 The library is documented in `docs/library.md` and the addon contract in `docs/writing-addons.md`.
 Pull requests welcome; see `CONTRIBUTING.md` for the few rules there are.

+## License

+MIT.
+Do what you like with it; just do not blame me if a script eats a container.
+Test on something disposable first.